Azure/ResourceModules/docs/wiki/ParameterFileTokens.md

   > Make sure the `contentType` of a Key Vault Secret is equal to `ParameterFileToken` so that it can be utilized by the token replacement functionality.

 3- The parameter files can now be tokenized as per required value.
-Then token must be in the format of `<<tokenName>>`.
+And the token format can look like `<<tokenName>>`.
 Example:

   ```json
   "adminPassword": {